splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Create a service
 =====================

 Use services to organize incidents depending on the impacted environmental component.
 Begin by creating a service.
-See :ref:`ii-create-configure-service`.
+See :ref:`ii-create-configure-services`.

 .. _ii-setup-alert-routing: